AMassock/python_cli_notes/README.md

 ## Setup

-Before you get started, create a new database called `carmen` and load the provided data in `world.sql`:
+Before you get started, create a new database called `notes` and load the provided data in `notes.sql`:

 ```sh
 # Enter psql: